iOS Segmented Control

-It can switch between Light Mode and the new Dark Mode, and you can set its selected segment by index number (as in the example below), but also by name (e.g., ‘Mango’ or ‘🥭’).
+It can switch between Light Mode and Dark Mode, and you can set its selected segment by index number (as in the example below), but also by name (e.g., ‘Mango’ or ‘🥭’).

 This control is a bit more complicated than a simple button or switch, so we’ll build it step by step.

 We start with a basic version that simply displays the segments.
 We then make the segments tappable and add the moving selection indicator, the separators, etc.